wssimms/gssquared/Docs/DevelopLog.md

 This document is implying that it stores the extra 0 bits in a track stream in the sync nibbles.
 Will need to find a .woz image of some crazy copy protected disk to test this.
 (And review with Applesauce).

+## Feb 2, 2025

+So I have some various stuff working to support the Apple II Memory Expansion Card.
+The C8xx mapping, for one, and CFFF de-mapping.
+Booting ProDOS, is causing a hang.
+I must have done something wrong.
+I will manually exercise the 'hardware' to test.